2dengine/love.js/readme.md

 ## Installation
 The love.js player needs to be installed on a web server (it will not work if you open the "index.html" page locally in your browser).
 Copy all of the love.js files on you server, preferably in a separate directory.
-You need to set the correct HTTP headers from your server for the path where love.js is installed:
+You need to set the correct HTTP headers on your server for the path where love.js is installed:
 ```
 Header set Cross-Origin-Opener-Policy "same-origin"
 Header set Cross-Origin-Embedder-Policy "require-corp"